Talk to others with an Ostomy

 I haven't dated since my surgery a year and a half ago.
 I just can't imagine any woman would or could be interested in me now.
 I'll just have to accept being alone for the rest of my life.
-It will be very lonely, but at least no one will worry about me when I fly into a fit of rage about my predicament, which happens alot now.
+It will be very lonely, but at least no one will worry about me when I fly into a fit of rage about my predicament, which happens a lot now.
 I don't want any sympathy.
 I don't need anybody's inspiring words.
 I'm posting this to rant and keep from breaking things or hurting myself for at least while I'm typing.
-I hate my life to bad I can't change things.
+I hate my life too bad I can't change things.

-i have dated since my ostomy (but only with another ostomate) its the person that matters not "having a bag".you have to be happy with yourself first then other people will be happy with you.after all its only a bit of "altered plumbing".
+I have dated since my ostomy (but only with another ostomate).
+It's the person that matters, not "having a bag".
+You have to be happy with yourself first, then other people will be happy with you.
+After all, it's only a bit of "altered plumbing".

 No words of inspiration or sympathy, as you asked my friend.

 If you're alone or isolated, change it.
-You can't change whats happened to your body,
+You can't change what's happened to your body,

 BUT.........
 YOU CAN CHANGE HOW YOU LIVE WITH IT.
-It's the one thing that you DO have complete control over buddy.
+It's the one thing that you DO have complete control over, buddy.

 I'm so glad you decided to rant today, makes me feel better just knowing you remembered we were here.......YOU ARE NEVER ALONE...there's an army of us!!!!